tutek1/DTLabs/09_Audio/lab09.md

 ## Complex Audio using an `AudioManager`
 Duration: hh:mm:ss

-Simply playing audio with audio players, like we did in the last section, is a good practice for playing looping sounds (ambience) without any complex logic.
+Simply playing audio with audio players, as we did in the last section, is a good practice for playing looping sounds (ambience) without any complex logic.
 Playing SFX like the player walking, enemy shooting, or music can be done in the same way, but making an `AudioManager` with helpful methods is the recommended approach.

 ### Overview of `AudioManager`
 Let's now look at the `AudioManager` I prepared.